Raccoons

 Raccoons can be fun to watch but they can also cause property damage and become a nuisance.

-The number of raccoons in your area depends directly on the number of food sources and den sites that are also available.
-Raccoons are nocturnal animals with five fingerlike toes on each paw which they use to pry things open, turn knobs and handle objects.
-They are especially adept at opening garbage and compost bins.
+The number of raccoons in your area depends directly on the number of food sources and den sites that are available.
+Raccoons are nocturnal animals with paws that are able to pry things open, turn knobs and handle objects.
+They are especially good at opening garbage and compost bins.

 Find out what you can do to wildlife-proof your property and discourage unwanted visitors.